 The Magnolia Dessert Bar

-Sister Thai’s resident confectionary serves “bing bing” shaved ice in flavors ranging from to matcha green tea to durian.
+Sisters Thai’s resident confectionary serves “bing bing” shaved ice in flavors ranging from to matcha green tea to durian.
 Peruse the menu for more decked-out desserts like lychee raspberry cheesecake, honey toast topped with treats and more.

 For authentic Italian gelato there is only one place to go—Old Town Dolci Gelati Café.
 Italy-native Gianluigi Dellaccio, appointed Italy’s “Ambassador of Homemade Gelato,” brings his homeland’s sweetest export to the D.C. metro area, incorporating his own twists along the way.
 Stop by the cozy café and mix and match flavors like saffron pistachio and honey mascarpone fig. For a satisfying and stimulating sugar rush, try the affogato and watch espresso pour over your frozen treat.